keeganmjgreen/3D-Printed-Sensors-Development-Platform/Microcontroller-Based-Analog-Data-Logger-Interface.md

 `pandas`, for instance, can be used to calculate a moving average to smooth the data.

-The prepared data is to be made accessible through a beautiful, interactive, in-browser plot.
+The prepared data is to be made accessible through an interactive, in-browser plot.
 `plotly` by the [technical computing company](https://plotly.com/) of the same name is a Python library ([PyPI](https://pypi.org/project/plotly/), [documentation](https://plotly.com/graphing-libraries/)) used to style interactive graphs.

 ```python